I’ve struggled with my eating habits all of my life.

 At that point, I got off the diet for a short while because it just added more stress having to keep track of everything I eat.
 And when I did, the carb cravings increased.

 I’ve been reading a book that says many times what we crave the most is the very thing we need to avoid.
 It said what our body craves is sometimes what we are allergic to (or have an intolerance for).

 The bad bacteria in our gut craves more of the stuff that feeds it.
 So when you have an unnatural “craving” for some sort of food or drink, it’s probably because it feeds that bad bacteria in your gut.

 The bad bacteria multiply and eventually cause pain, inflammation, & disease.
 Then it can never get enough of what it craves, your body responds negatively as a result.
 Your favorite food could very well be slowly killing you!

 Think about that for a moment.
 Is something you are doing and enjoying slowly “killing” you?

 Dainty foods look delicious.
 They may even call your name on a daily basis but don’t fall for it.
 They’re a trap.

-I developed hypoglycemia so bad I wasn’t able to live without small amounts of sugar without feeling like I was going to pass out.
+I developed hypoglycemia so badly I wasn’t able to live without small amounts of sugar, without feeling like I was going to pass out.
 Because of this, I started drinking Dr. Pepper again and eating chocolate (since those are the only carbs that seem “worth it” to me.